mateibarbu19/digital-computers-1/resources/non-blocking/README.md

-# Non-blocking vs. blocking assignments
+# Nonblocking vs. blocking assignments

 In Verilog we think in maybe three different ways: